April 16 2018

 The contract has been awarded to iProov to help US Customs and Border Protection (CBP) improve the passenger entry operation process.

-London-based iProov was founded in 2011 by CEO Andrew Bud.
+London-based iProov was launched in 2013 by CEO Andrew Bud.
 The company’s facial biometric technology, patented in the US and UK, is used by banks and governments around the world for secure customer onboarding, logon and authentication, to ensure new and returning users are genuine and guard against fraudulent attempts to gain access to personal data or use a stolen identity.

 The contract iProov has won will see the company develop technology that aims to enhance cross-border passenger travel at unmanned ports of entries while reducing processing time.
 It could help US CBP quickly, accurately and reliably identify travellers as they process through US border crossings.